Please Note: The above fee schedule is a rough guideline. These are not quotations. Each project will be estimated and quoted on an individual basis.

 (12) Case Studies / Testimonials — tell success stories so that your future clients can see your effectiveness in action.
 With a concrete example of how your program(s) has/have helped others, they will see immediately what it can do for them.

-I can handle other copywriting assignments as needed.
+I can handle other copywriting and copyediting assignments as needed.
 Following is a list of my services

 and estimated investments for each.